Our Accomplishments, Your Benefits

 The association prevented development and deterioration of Sulphur Springs at Ascot and Chelton.
 The array of boulders at the base of the waterfall was once our neighborhood "newspaper,” dubbed the Painted Rocks until ecological concerns about paint runoff made this an illegal activity.

 Each year, in conjunction with Earth Day in April and Creek to Bay Day in September, the association sets aside a weeding and fuel reduction day for that area in order to keep a pristine welcome mat into Piedmont Pines.
 In 2004, the park was dedicated and renamed, Marj Saunders Park.
 Monthly volunteer clean-up crews now tend this lovely spot.

 - Beaconsfield Canyon (1987)

 The association convinced the City to buy the property that surrounds the Painted Rocks thus defeating a 16-home development.
 The land remains as open space, with volunteers working monthly to restore the native habitat and reduce fire risk.

 - Castle Canyon (2006)

-1999: We created the beginning of an e-mail network which has now grown to over 1000 addresses, enabling us to communicate electronically with most of our members about upcoming events, crime waves, association business, Montclair-wide issues.
+1999: We created the beginning of an e-mail network which has now grown to over 1500 addresses, enabling us to communicate electronically with most of our members about upcoming events, crime waves, association business, Montclair-wide issues.
 Our budget would not accommodate communication at this frequency using snail mail.

 2002: Our website was born.

 2006: We instituted an emergency call system where we can, for example, alert residents at at home, cell or work if there’s an emergency or urgent situation in the neighborhood.
 We use this sparingly.

 2013: We launched Piedmont Pines Nextdoor, a listserve just for us.
 Subscriptions climbed in just one year from zero to nearly 1,000.

 2014: We migrated off a hodgepodge of software and website platforms onto a seamless platform that integrates our finance, communication, website and membership management functions.